RuriOSS/rurima/README.md

 * Docker is a registered trademark of Docker, Inc. This program has no relationship with it.
 * This program has no Super Cow Powers.
 ```
-# About:
-So, what is rurima?
-The enhanced version of ruri.
-ruri only focus on running container, but rurima can also provide the function of getting rootfs image and backup/restore.
-And it will be a more powerful container manager in the fulture.
-With the `docker` and `lxc` subcommand of rurima, you can search & get & unpack images from dockerhub or LXC mirror easily.
-# Not Only Ruri Container Manager:
-Rurima was planned to be the ruri container manager, but as rurima has a full integration of ruri now, you can just use it as a more powerful version of ruri, although the container manager function is still WIP.
-For more info about ruri, see [ruri](https://github.com/Moe-hacker/ruri)
-# Note & WIP:
-This project does not follow OCI and can only be a `PARTIAL` replacement of docker, this project is still under development.
 # Download:
 You can get rurima binary (staticly linked) for arm64, armv7, armhf, riscv64, i386, loong64, s390x, ppc64le and x86_64 from the release page.
 Or run the follwing command to get rurima to ./rurima and ./rurima-dbg(debug version):